hardwarelayer/tientn-jboard-game/README.md

 Copyright (C) 2001-2019 TripleA contributors.

-Part of tientn-jboard-game is (c) by Tran Ngoc Tien.
+All newly added features in tientn-jboard-game (c) by Tran Ngoc Tien.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either